fluteds/sdb/readme.md

 To add a new link:

-- Open an issue **with the title being the link you want to shorten** including the `http(s)://` to [/sdb/issues](https://github.com/fluteds/sdb/issues).
+- Open an issue with the title being the link you want to shorten, including the `http(s)://` to [/sdb/issues](https://github.com/fluteds/sdb/issues).
-  - Note: Closed issues also work with this URL shortener.
-- The newly created short url can be accessed via the users default GitHub pages domain or a custom domain (if enabled.)
-  - Note: There is no need to put the pound symbol as the URLs look like this: `website.xyz/s/1` instead of this: `website.xyz/s/#1`.
+- There is no need to put the pound symbol as the URLs look like this: `website.xyz/s/1` instead of this: `website.xyz/s/#1`.

+## Terms

+By submitting a link you agree to the following:

+- Your URL will be publically available and cannot be deleted unless the repo is deleted.
+- GitHub has a rate limit of 60 searches without auth which affects how many times you can use the service.
+Check your rate limit by using CURL. `curl -I https://api.github.com/user`
+- Links that go against [GitHub's TOS](https://docs.github.com/en/github/site-policy/github-community-guidelines) are not allowed.

 ## ShareX Config